-- Online Contents Asia and North Africa: The OLC Asia and North Africa database is a section of the Online Contents database relating to the regions of East and Southeast Asia, the Near East and South Asia.
-It offers access to over 651,700 articles and reviews from 637 journals currently evaluated, many of them retrospectively from the year of publication 1993.
-You can find an overview of the journals evaluated here: List of journals.
+- Online Contents Asia and North Africa: The database OLC Asia and North Africa is a section of the Online Contents database relating to the regions of East and Southeast Asia, the Middle East and South Asia.
+It offers access to over 651,700 articles and reviews from currently 637 evaluated journals, many of them retrospectively from the year of publication 1993 onwards.
+An overview of the evaluated journals can be found here: List of journals.

 - SARDS 3: SARDS3 is a bibliographic database with references to articles from journals, anthologies, conference proceedings and Festschriften.
 The focus of SARDS3 is on the humanities and social sciences.
 So far, more than 93,000 references are searchable electronically, covering the period from 1797 to 2000.

 - BASE: BASE (Bielefeld Academic Search Engine) is one of the world's largest search engines for academic web documents.
 The index includes over 300 million documents from more than 9,000 data providers.
 The full texts of more than half of the indexed documents are available in open access.

 - FID4SA-Repository: The full-text server of the Specialised Information Service South Asia - FID4SA offers researchers worldwide the opportunity to publish their texts in electronic form free of charge in the sense of open access.
 All types of publications (e.g. monographs, articles, lectures) from the field of South Asian Studies and Indology can be archived at FID4SA-Repository.

 - Open Research Library: The OA platform was initiated by the service provider Knowledge Unlatched (KU) together with BiblioLabs and aims to bundle all available OA books under one search and hosting interface.
 In addition to monographs and anthologies, journals, videos and posters - also from South Asian studies - are included.